Best CCW Fanny Packs & Sling Bags 2026: Off-Body Carry Ranked (Vertx, Eberlestock, 5.11) header image

 • Beach/pool: Swimwear with no place for a holster

 If none of these apply, stick with on-body carry.
 A quality IWB holster with a proper gun belt will always be faster and more secure than off-body options.
+Need more capability?
+Consider backpack gun setups for rifle-caliber performance.

 Best CCW Fanny Packs

-Fanny packs offer the fastest off-body access—your hand is already near the bag when worn at the waist.
+Fanny packs offer the fastest off-body access: your hand is already near the bag when worn at the waist.
 The tradeoff is capacity: most fit only a pistol, spare mag, and small essentials.
 Choose based on your pistol size, desired discretion, and whether you need armor compatibility.

 1